pritul2/PID-drone-controller/README.md

 # PID-controller

-This is the script of PID controller implemented in pollinator bee project
+This is the script of PID controller implemented in pollinator bee project of eyantra